 You can also check your blood pressure yourself with a home blood pressure monitor.

-It's not always clear what causes high blood pressure, but certain things can increase your risk.
+It's not always clear what causes high blood pressure, but there are things that can increase your risk.

 - are overweight